Outbound request pipeline

 }

-The MapDomain methods will receive the Current Uri of the request, and custom logic can be implemented to decide upon the preferred domain to use for a site in the context of that request.
-The SiteDomainMapper's role is to get the current Uri and all eligible domains, and only return one domain which is then used by the UrlProvider to create the Url.
+The `MapDomain` methods receive the current request URI.
+Custom logic determines which domain to use for a site in the context of that request.
+The `SiteDomainMapper` receives the current URI and all eligible domains, and returns the single domain used by the URL Provider to construct the URL.

-Only a single ISiteDomainMapper can be registered with Umbraco.
+Only a single `ISiteDomainMapper` can be registered with Umbraco.

 using Umbraco.Cms.Core.Composing;